CyrilSharma/CS180-Project4/README.md

 ## User
 - Creates the Customer and Seller distinctions and includes unique funcitonalites such as viewing the stores, adding stores, and viewing customers.
-This is vital for the seller role.
+This is vital for the seller and customer roles.
-- This class also includes functionalities for reading stores froma. file and getting a seller name that is associated with a specific store.
+- This class also includes functionalities for reading stores from a file and getting a seller name that is associated with a specific store.
 - User.java is vital throughout this project as this is how it interacts with getting a specific seller that is associated with a store and viewing a list of customers that a seller can choose.